vdhamer/Photo-Club-Hub/.github/README.md

 <details><summary>Details (click to expand)</summary>

-The maps showing the location of photo clubs can also show the locations of selected photo museums.
+</p>The maps showing the location of photo clubs can also show the locations of selected photo museums.
 A photo museum is not a photo club and is displayed on the maps using a dedicated marker.
 Techncially, the app doesn't allow museums to have "members" that share images with the museum.

-Consider the showing of museums a bonus that may interest some users.
+</p>Consider the showing of museums a bonus that may interest some users.
 You are welcome to add a favorite photo museum via a GitHub Pull Request.
 It only requires extending a JSON file.
 The file format is documented below under [How Data is Loaded / The New Approach](#how-data-is-loaded).